dariowho/intents/docs/source/quickstart.rst

 Upload to Cloud Agent
 ---------------------

-Let's **export** our example agent into a Dialogflow ZIP file:
+Let's **upload** our example agent into our Dialogflow project:

 .. code-block:: python

-    dialogflow.export('/anywhere/you/like/EXPORTED_EXAMPLE_AGENT.zip')
+    dialogflow.upload()

-All is left to do, is to **restore** the Agent from your Dialogflow ES Console (*Settings > Export and Import > Restore*).
-And it's done: your Python Agent definition is translated into a working Dialogflow Agent.
+This translate your Python Agent definition in Dialogflow ES format, and uploads it into its cloud projects: you will find it in your Dialogflow console at dialogflow.cloud.google.com

 Make predictions
 ----------------